Across the globe, the pursuit of happiness is a common thread in the human journey.

 In the pursuit of understanding human happiness, the above scales, presented by Jarden (2011), are not exhaustive but are among the most significant surveys and questionnaires we have for measuring individual and collective well-being, life satisfaction, and feelings about life.

-With this in mind, there are numerous variables which contribute to an individual’s well-being at different stages of life and within different contexts.
+With this in mind, there are numerous variables that contribute to an individual’s well-being at different stages of life and within different contexts.

 The body of evidence is continually growing as we learn more about what makes happiness universal and how its internal and external factors differ and overlap across culture, continents, and times.